 First Place Winner of Ink, Fire, and Rebellion's Inaugural Contest, with "Little Boys Boom" 2025

-Grand Champion of Ink, Fire, and Rebellion's Winner Circle with "Julia Child Didn't Want to Say Goodbye Either" 2025
+Grand Champion of Ink, Fire, and Rebellion's Winner's Circle with "Julia Child Didn't Want to Say Goodbye Either" 2025